Input-Feedforward-Passivity-Based Distributed Optimization Over Jointly Connected Balanced Digraphs: Introduction

 It is well known that dissipativity (as well as its special case, passivity) is a useful tool for stability analysis and control design \cite{chopra2006passivity,chopra2012output,liu2015output}.
-Recently, there emerged some continuous-time passivity-based algorithms on distributed optimization under some communication constraints \cite{stegink2017unifying, tang2017distributed, hatanaka2018passivity, yamashita2018passivity}.
+Recently, there emerged some passivity-based algorithms on distributed optimization under some communication constraints \cite{stegink2017unifying, tang2017distributed, hatanaka2018passivity, yamashita2020passivity}.
 However, these passivity-based algorithms can only be applied over undirected graphs, while it is shown that output consensus can be achieved over directed graphs through simple output feedback interconnections of passive systems \cite{chopra2006passivity,chopra2012output}.
-Motivated by these works, we aim to study distributed algorithms over directed graphs via dissipativity/passivity techniques.
+Motivated by these works, we aim to study distributed algorithms over directed graphs via passivity techniques.
 On one hand, we conjecture that it is in general difficult to directly construct a distributed algorithm that can be interpreted as output feedback interconnections of passive systems.
 On the other hand, works in \cite{qu2014modularized, proskurnikov2017simple, li2019consensus} point out that output consensus can be achieved over directed graphs even among IFP (or passivity-short) systems.
-Therefore, if a distributed algorithm inherits input feedforward passivity, it can also be directly applied to weight-balanced digraphs through output feedback interconnections.
-As a byproduct of having the IFP properties, the distributed algorithm can also be applicable in uniformly jointly strongly connected (UJSC) topologies, while the effort in constructing complicated candidate Lyapunov functions is greatly reduced in convergence analysis. {This feature is remarkable since it greatly reduces communication costs, and hence is more practical in large-scale networks.
-Though the problem of UJSC switching topologies has been considered in discrete-time algorithms \cite{nedic2015distributed,xie2018distributed}, to the best of our knowledge, it has never been addressed in the continuous-time scheme, due to the difficulties of stability analysis under the time-varying nature and lack of connectedness of topologies.}
+Therefore, if a distributed algorithm inherits input feedforward passivity, it can be directly applied to weight-balanced digraphs through output feedback interconnections.
+As a byproduct of having the IFP properties, the distributed algorithm is also applicable over uniformly jointly strongly connected (UJSC) topologies.
+This feature is remarkable since it greatly reduces communication costs, and hence is more practical in large-scale networks.
+Though the problem of UJSC switching topologies has been considered in discrete-time algorithms \cite{nedic2015distributed,nedic2017achieving,xie2018distributed}, to the best of our knowledge, it has never been addressed in the continuous-time domain, due to the difficulties in stability analysis under the time-varying nature and lack of connectedness of topologies.